gimlet-io/gimlet-documentation/src/pages/blog/whats-next-for-fluxcd-and-gimlet.md

 ## What To Expect

 Weaveworks built its core business around Kubernetes.
 Contrary to all the criticism, Kubernetes is dominating the container orchestration field at an increasing trend.
-How Weaveworks weren’t able to catch a grip with an essentially de facto technology at their hands is an interesting discussion which we can’t determine as outsiders.
+How Weaveworks was not able to catch a grip of it with a de facto technology at their hands will be subject of many analysis, something we are not trying to do here.

 {% highlight %}
 It’s fair to expect FluxCD, a graduated CNCF project to survive, but the coming months will bring uncertainty to the project.